 Hadzabe tribe visit at Lake Eyasi

-Details of Hadzabe tribe visit at Lake Eyasi
+Details van Hadzabe tribe visit at Lake Eyasi

 With an estimated population of fewer than 2,000 individuals, the Hadzabe are one of the last tribes to stay true to their tribal history.
 Existing far from the crowds and globalization that inevitably follow tourism, they exist much as they always have.
 The Hadzabe people live in caves near Lake Eyasi, and their isolation and shrinking numbers have allowed them to avoid the HIV epidemic and other diseases that have spread due to intertribal marriages.